gpu-fftw/gpu_fftw/README.md

   work with your particular appplication.
 To enable double squashing use the -d option.

-* **N has to be a power of two**: N for the fft is limited to powers of two, Log2(N) has to be in the range [8,21]. gpu_fftw falls back to fftw3 if N is not a power of two or if it is outside the supported range.
+* **N has to be a power of two**: N for the gpu fft is limited to powers of two, Log2(N) has to be in the range [8,21]. gpu_fftw falls back to fftw3 if N is not a power of two or if it is outside the supported range.

 * 2d, 3d and real FFTs are not supported yet